 There is a system that takes into account all edge cases of dependency management and can handle the different spots called Nix.

 We've just talked about how dependency management is naive in most modern dependency systems.
 I believe this is a relic from times when systems had fewer dependencies and less hard drive space to keep those dependencies.

 As the number of dependencies and the size of those dependencies continue to grow, it was not feasible to keep them all on the same small hard drive of the 1990s when development of some of the older dependency management software like Linux's Apt (Advanced Package Tool) in 1998, RubyGems (Ruby) in 2003/2004, DisUtils (Python) of 1998, PyPi (Python) of 2003 happened.
 The hard drive size issue is a theory of mine, and I won't dive too deep into it, but I feel it gives some empathy to the decisions of 15-25 years ago.
-I also suspect that dependency managers all sort of "copied" each other over the years without re-evaluating the underlying dependency theories.
+I also suspect that dependency managers all sort of "copied" each other over the years without re-evaluating the underlying dependency theories or deliberately maintain the simplification.
 Nevertheless, the dependency managers we do have to provide us with an invaluable service, and I am very thankful for them, but I do think there can be some improvements.

 Nix is a package manager that is “functional” and “pure.”
 That means that it treats packages like values in purely functional programming languages, such as Haskell.
 These properties of Nix translate to mean that packages are built by functions that don’t have side-effects and cannot change.

 This method differs from a system like Homebrew, NPM, and RubyGems which may install a package differently if you have various other software installed, specific packages in certain locations, or particular environment variables set.